Questions and answers about SAP Business One fields and functions.

 To display nested units with factors, you must define the factors, e.g. factor 1 for the number of cartons ordered, factor 2 for the number of twin packs per carton and factor 3 for the number of tubes per twin pack.
 The quantity in base units of the carton can then be calculated by multiplying all factors.

-The "Tax code" drop-down list in the "Purchasing data" tab of the item master data allows you to select tax codes from the value list.
-You assign the tax code to the item that must be used for a domestic purchase.
+The „Tax Code“ dropdown list on the „Purchasing Data“ tab within the Material Master Data allows you to select tax codes from the value list.
+You assign the tax code that must be used for domestic purchases to the material.

 The monthly and quarterly purchasing data in SAP Business One is based on the incoming invoices for the selected item.
 The table in the upper section shows all incoming invoices for the item, while the lower section shows the quarterly and monthly distribution of purchasing turnover.